Disability Allowance Child

 Child Disability Allowance

-Child Disability Allowance is a non-taxable payment made to the main carer of a child or young person who has a serious disability and needs constant care and attention.
-The allowance is paid in recognition of the extra care provided for that child.
+Child Disability Allowance is a non-taxable payment made to the main carer of a child or young person under the age of 18 years with a serious disability.
+It recognises the extra care and attention provided.
 It is not paid to cover any ongoing additional costs associated with the child or young person's particular disability (i.e. not for food costs).
 Child Disability Allowance is paid at a set amount, regardless of the child or young person's particular disability.
 It is not income or asset tested.

 You can be eligible for both of the above allowances, if you meet the qualifying criteria.